Dedualizing complexes and MGM duality: Introduction

 However, the weak proregularity condition appears to be essential for constructing an equivalence between the derived categories of the abelian categories $R\modl_{I\tors}$ and $R\modl_{I\ctra}$ in the formula~\eqref{derived-categories-equivalent}.

 Notice that the formal completions of algebraic varieties over a field~$k$ at their closed points defined over~$k$ are precisely the ind-spectra of finitely cogenerated conilpotent cocommutative coalgebras over~$k$.
+(See~\cite[Section~I.6]{Dem} for a discussion of what we would now call the equivalence between the categories of ind-finite ind-schemes over a field and cocommutative coalgebras over this field.)
+Thus coalgebras occur in connection with closed points on algebraic varieties, while the adic completions with respect to ideals correspond to arbitrary closed subsets.

+As the above discussion in this introduction suggests, the notion of a dedualizing complex in the case of (not even necessarily cocommutative, but coassociative) coalgebras over a field is easier to approach than for adic completions of commutative rings.
+In fact, thinking about the coalgebra case was an important stepping stone for the development of the author's ideas about the subject.

+Still, from the point of view of many a reader the necessity to delve into an additional, largely unrelated background and recall the basics of coalgebras on the way to the desired definition from commutative algebra may feel like an unnecessary burden.
+Therefore, we decided to move our treatment of the MGM duality for coalgebras to a separate paper~\cite{Pmc}, while restricting ourselves here to a brief mention of this theory and its main result in this section of the introduction.

-We give the MGM duality for (not necessarily cocommutative, but coassociative) coalgebras a separate treatment in Section~\ref{dedualizing-bicomodules}.
-An explicit definition of a dedualizing complex as a complex of bicomodules satisfying a list of conditions first appears in this section.
-Given a dedualizing complex $\B^\bu$ for a pair of cocoherent coalgebras $\C$ and $\D$, an equivalence between bounded or unbounded, conventional or absolute derived categories of left comodules over $\C$ and left contramodules over $\D$ is obtained,
+The definition of a dedualizing complex as a complex of bicomodules over two coalgebras satisfying a list of conditions is presented in~\cite{Pmc}.
+Given a dedualizing complex $\B^\bu$ for a pair of cocoherent coalgebras $\C$ and $\D$, an equivalence between the bounded or unbounded, conventional or absolute derived categories of left comodules over $\C$ and left contramodules over $\D$ is obtained,

+Instead of the coalgebra story, we have included in this paper an intermediate Section~\ref{dedualizing-artinian-quotient}, where a theory very similar to the MGM duality for coalgebras is developed in the case of a Noetherian ring $R$ with an ideal $I$ such that the quotient ring $R/I$ is Artinian (cf.~\cite[Section~1.1]{Pweak}).
+This assumption, even though very restrictive, allows to give a conceptually clear definition of a dedualizing complex, which can serve as a prototype for the more clumsy condition applicable in the general case.

-In the final Section~\ref{dedualizing-torsion-modules}, we apply the same approach to the adic completions of commutative rings by weakly proregular ideals.
-Even though our definition of a dedualizing complex in this setting is not as neat as in the case of two coalgebras, it allows to obtain a second proof of the equivalence of derived categories~\eqref{derived-categories-equivalent}.
-Moreover, while the proof based on the arguments of Section~\ref{duality-theorem-secn} applies to the conventional derived categories only, the approach in Section~\ref{dedualizing-torsion-modules} produces an equivalence of the absolute derived categories as well.
+In the final Section~\ref{dedualizing-weakly-proregular}, we work out the dedualizing complexes-based approach to MGM duality theory over the adic completions of commutative rings by arbitrary weakly proregular finitely generated ideals.
+Even though our definition of a dedualizing complex in this setting is not as neat as in the cases of two coalgebras or an ideal with the Artinian quotient ring, it allows to obtain a second proof of the equivalence of derived categories~\eqref{derived-categories-equivalent}.
+Moreover, while the proof based on the arguments of Section~\ref{duality-theorem-secn} applies to the conventional derived categories only, the approach in Section~\ref{dedualizing-weakly-proregular} produces an equivalence of the absolute derived categories as well.